Gladigator/loganath87.github.io/_posts/2026-01-11-intelligence-htb-walkthrough.md

 exiftool -Creator -csv *.pdf | cut -d, -f2 | sort | uniq > ../userlist.txt
 ```

-This gave me a nice list of potential Active Directory usernames like Tiffany.Molina, Ted.Graves, Jose.Williams, and many others.
+This gave me a nice list of potential Active Directory usernames like Tiffany.Molina, Ted.Graves, Jose.Williams and many others.

 Next, I converted all PDFs to text to read their contents.